E-commerce Platform

 User Testing

-Now the prototype need to be tested!
-It was done with Devs assistance and the results were positive and informing that led to some revisions and adjustments.
+Now the prototype needs to be tested!
+It was done with the Devs’ assistance, and the results were positive and informative, which led to some revisions and adjustments.

-Interview Style: Interviews conducted via google meets and zoom.
+Interview Style: Interviews conducted via Google Meet and Zoom.

 Participants